adisaljusi/citiespeek/README.md

 # Cities Peek
-Cities Peek is a application that let's you view the temperature of location with latitude and longitude
+Cities Peek is a application that lets you view the temperature of location with latitude and longitude

 ## Info
 As a school project I had to combine multiple APIs into one application.
 The idea is to select a location on a map and then display information about the weather and the location.
 It uses: